JanZahalka/ii20/README.md

 (https://arxiv.org/abs/2005.02149)

+## License
+II-20 is licensed under the terms of the MIT License (see LICENSE.txt).

 ## Installation
 II-20 is implemented as a Django web app utilizing scientific and deep learning Python libraries in the backend, with the front end being realized through React.js.
 The software was tested on Ubuntu and Mac OS.
 I am not aware of any specific reasons it shouldn't run on Windows, but I have not tested that.
 In this section, we describe how to get started with analytics on demo data (a random 10K subset of YFCC100M).